huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Templates are the foundation of your Uwazi platform as they allow you to attribute consistent, structured metadata to your entities.
 Within each template, you can assign a variety of properties like:

 - Text
 - Numerics
 - Select (needs thesaurus)

-- Multi-select (needs thesaurus)
+- Multiselect (needs thesaurus)
 - Date, date range, multi date, multi date range
 - Rich text
 - Geolocation
 - External links

-- Media (for video and audio embedding or self hosting)
+- Image and Media (for image, video and audio embedding)

-- Relationship - allow you to create connections between this entity and another one
+- Relationship (to create connections between this entity and another one)
+- Preview
+- Generated ID

 ### Add different properties to a template